-Complaints regarding unlawful discrimination or retaliation should be filed within 45 calendar days following the alleged act or incident giving rise to the complaint with the Director of Institutional Equity and Internal Investigations in accordance with the Ball State University Equal Opportunity and Affirmative Action Complaint Investigation Procedure and Appeal Process.
-A copy of this document may be obtained by contacting the Director of Institutional Equity and Internal Investigations.
+Complaints regarding unlawful discrimination or retaliation should be filed within 300 calendar days following the alleged act or incident giving rise to the complaint with the Assistant Director of Institutional Equity and Affirmative Action in accordance with the Ball State University Equal Opportunity and Affirmative Action Complaint Investigation Procedure and Appeal Process.
+The University encourages the prompt filing of all complaints.
+A copy of this document may be obtained by contacting the Assistant Director of Institutional Equity and Affirmative Action.
 Any individual or group found to have violated this policy will be subject to disciplinary or remedial action, up to and including termination of employment or expulsion from the University.
 Faculty and staff who are determined to have violated this policy also may be held personally liable for any damages, settlement costs or expenses, including attorney fees incurred by the University.
-Please note that depending on the circumstances and individuals involved, some types of sexual harassment claims are subject to a separate set of procedures pursuant to the University’s Title IX policy, and will be investigated and adjudicated under that policy, when applicable.

 The University maintains an audit and reporting system to determine overall compliance with its equal employment opportunity mandates.
 As a part of this system, the President will review the University's equal opportunity and affirmative action policy and program at least once each year, measure progress against the objectives stated in the affirmative action program, and report findings and conclusions to the Board of Trustees.